Plano ISD offers a

 at Isaacs, Beaty, or Pearson Early Childhood

 Schools.
-Parents choose a five day or three day per week program for their child and agree to pay a tuition fee in 9 monthly installments.
+Students attend five days a week and tuition is collected in 9 monthly installments.
 There is an additional non-refundable registration fee of $100 per child.

 A packet of information

 procedure can be picked up at any Plano

 Administration Building at 2700 West 15th Street,

 Prekindergarten is a state-mandated program that serves children who are